MarketSquare/DbBot/README.md

 Database
 --------

-You may inspect the created database using the 'sqlite3' commandline tool:
+You may inspect the created database using the 'sqlite3' command-line tool:

     $ sqlite3 robot_results.db